🔄 Update (June 15, 2026):

 Is it dangerous to travel to Thailand right now?

-No. Current concerns are primarily about the airspace over the Middle East.
+No. Current concerns are primarily about airspace and flight routes in the Middle East.
 Thailand is not involved in the conflict, and tourist areas are functioning normally.
 For official and updated information, you can consult the UK Foreign Travel Advice or the US State Department Travel Advisory.

 Are Bangkok and Phuket airports affected?

-Airports in Thailand continue to operate normally; the impact is mainly on routes and connections.
-You could experience a delay upon arrival if your plane had to make a detour from Europe.
+Airports in Thailand continue to operate normally.
+The impact is mainly on routes, connections and possible arrival delays if your aircraft had to follow a longer route from Europe or the Middle East.

 Are direct flights (non-stop) impacted?